Oil gains 3 percent on Europe hopes, U.S. sales data

 With Brent's front-month November contract expiring on Friday, the premium to U.S. crude strengthened and intraday reached a record $28.10 a barrel.

-U.S. retail sales grew at their fastest pace in seven months in September, above expectations, and sales for August and July were revised higher as well.
+U.S. retail sales grew at their fastest pace in seven months in September, up 1.1 percent on strong auto purchases.
+The rise was stronger than economist expectations and sales for August and July were revised higher as well.

 "Equities were up on the retail numbers and good Google (GOOG.O) results and oil is very responsive to those numbers and we're seeing a reallocation of funds, with some shorts possibly moving back into long positions," said Richard Ilczyszyn senior market strategist at MF Global in Chicago.